Release Provisions in Commercial Agreements: Drafting, Review, Negotiation and Enforcement

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide practical guidance to business counsel for identifying and avoiding the latent--yet often overlooked--potential pitfalls of release provisions in commercial agreements.
+This CLE course will provide practical guidance to business counsel for identifying and avoiding the latent--yet often overlooked--potential pitfalls of release provisions in commercial agreements.
 The panel will explain the importance of carefully worded release provisions and provide tips for successfully drafting, negotiating, and enforcing release provisions tailored to the unique circumstances of particular clients and arrangements.

 - What are release provisions?